kubeflow/community/proposals/1026-kubeflow-agentic-platform/contracts.md

 Capability descriptors MUST NOT be shared across authorization scopes without isolation.
 A cache MUST be private to the caller or keyed by actor, Profile, namespace, and policy revision, and MUST be invalidated when authorization or capability state changes.
 Conformance MUST verify that one scope cannot receive another scope's tools or capabilities.

 The first profile uses one minimal lock for the Trainer adapter, including the MCP revision, identity model, SDK/API/CRD versions, image, and storage.
+Its proposed defaults are Kubernetes/OIDC identity, PostgreSQL durable storage, and a Standalone deployment.
 A full capability-pack manifest covering dependencies, topologies, lifecycle, and conformance evidence is an extension-profile requirement.
 A manifest never grants authority.

 Existing external MCP servers, such as MLflow MCP or Feast MCP, MAY remain independent backends and be federated through Agentgateway.
 Federation does not make them Kubeflow adapters or transfer ownership of their native APIs, resources, status, or release lifecycle.
 A federated backend MUST satisfy the same identity, policy, naming, protocol, and conformance requirements claimed by the deployment.